 Curtis: “I was raised by a hard-working, faithful, and loving mother and grew up in a small town, Pachuta, Mississippi.
 As a teenager, I didn’t know what I wanted to do with my life and started pursuing a degree I wasn’t passionate about and was eventually placed on academic probation at the community college I was attending.

-During this stressful time, my girlfriend and I were expecting our first child.
-After a lot of prayer and sleepless nights, I made the decision to work in a trade because I loved being outside.
-I graduated from Meridian Community College in 2004 with a certificate in Industrial Maintenance and Associate of Arts, and a Bachelor's degree in Occupational Safety and Health (OSHA) from Columbia Southern University.
-An opportunity with Mississippi Power Company presented itself in August of 2005 where I started as an apprentice lineman.
-I worked my way up to Journeyman lineman and then furthered my experience and education as a substation electrician.
+During this stressful period, my girlfriend and I were expecting our first child.
+After prayer and sleepless nights, I decided to pursue a trade because I loved being outside.
+I graduated from Meridian Community College in 2004 with a certificate in Industrial Maintenance and Associate of Arts, and a Bachelor’s degree in Occupational Safety and Health (OSHA) from Columbia Southern University.
+An opportunity with Mississippi Power Company presented itself in August 2005, where I started as an apprentice lineman.
+I worked my way up to Journeyman lineman and later became a substation electrician.”

-I have been married for 17 years to my high school sweetheart, Christena Brown-Bradley and we have two beautiful children, Donovan is 19 years old and attends Mississippi State University and Cadence is 9 years old.
-When I’m not working, I love spending time with family, taking long walks with my wife, fishing, cutting grass, relaxing vacations, and watching a good movie.”
+I have been married for 17 years to my high school sweetheart, Christena Brown-Bradley.
+We have two beautiful children: Donovan (19), who attends Mississippi State University, and Cadence (9).
+When I’m not working, I love spending time with family, walking with my wife, fishing, cutting grass, enjoying relaxing vacations, and watching a good movie.”

 Q: Has anyone in your family been a lineman?

-Curtis: “I am proud to say, I am a first-generation lineman.
-In the community I grew up in, no one talks about starting a career in the powerline industry and it is viewed as highly dangerous and very demanding.
-In my community, people worked on the pipeline, offshore, or drove eighteen-wheelers.
+Curtis: “I am proud to say I am a first-generation lineman.
+In my community, no one talked about a career in the powerline industry — it was seen as dangerous and demanding.
+People typically worked pipeline, offshore, or drove eighteen-wheelers.
 My goal is to educate as many people as possible about the electrical utility industry.
-This is a life-changing career that can positively change not only your children’s life but also their grandchildren's as well.”
+This career can positively change lives for generations.”

-Q: Tell us, what are you most proud of about your job?:
+Q: What are you most proud of about your job?

-Curtis: To help those that are unsure about what they want to do in life.
-It’s very rewarding to empower individuals to think differently about themselves and establish a strong work ethic and achievable goals.
-I am also proud to have the ability to train at a pre-apprenticeship level.
-Then once my students start in the industry, train them until they achieve lineman status.
-It’s a true blessing to work a full-time job during the week training apprentices and a part-time job training pre-apprentices on the weekend.”
+Curtis: “Helping those who are unsure about their future.
+It’s very rewarding to empower individuals to think differently about themselves, build a strong work ethic, and set achievable goals.
+I am proud to train students from pre-apprenticeship all the way through becoming linemen.
+It’s a true blessing to train apprentices full-time during the week and pre-apprenticeships on weekends.”

 Q: Are there things you wish you could change about the job?

-Q: What are some things customers or employers have done to show their appreciation for your hard work?
+Q: What are some things customers or employers have done to show appreciation?

-Q: What was the longest storm duty streak that you’ve worked?:
+Q: What was the longest storm duty you’ve worked?

-Q: What are some of your favorite products by J.L.
+Q: What are your favorite products from J.L.
 Matthews?

-Q: What advice would you give to someone who is considering joining the electrical utility industry?
+Q: What advice would you give to someone joining the electrical utility industry?

-Curtis: "Starting at a pre-apprentice line school is so critical to your progression and knowledge once you enter the industry.
+Curtis: “Start at a pre-apprentice line school — it is critical to your career path and knowledge.

 At J.L.
-Matthews, we are a family-owned business since 1946 and are your one-stop shop for linemenironworkers, and arborists tools and gear.
+Matthews, we are a family-owned business since 1946 and your one-stop shop for linemen, ironworkers, and arborists tools and gear.

-J.L.
-Matthews has over 2,000 products from top brands like RudeDog USABashlinHastings, and more.
-We provide free shipping to first time customers who spend over $75.
+We have over 2,000 products from top brands like RudeDog USA, Bashlin, Hastings and more.
+New customers receive free shipping on orders over $75.

 Leave a comment